 1.5 Critical estimates and significant judgements

-The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
+The preparation of standalone financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
 Management also needs to exercise judgements in applying the Company’s accounting policies.

-This note provides an overview of the areas that involved a higher degree of judgement or complexity, and of items, which are more likely to be materially adjusted due to estimates and assumptions turning out to be different than those originally assessed.
+This note provides an overview of the areas that involved a higher degree of judgement or complexity, and of items which are more likely to be materially adjusted due to estimates and assumptions turning out to be different than those originally assessed.

 The areas involving critical estimates and judgements are:

-a.
+A) Significant judgementsa.
 Determination of lease term

 In determining the lease term, management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).

-• If there are significant penalties to terminate (or not extend), the Company is typically reasonably certain to extend (or not terminate).
+• If there are significant penalties to terminate (or not extend), the Company is typically reasonably certain to extend (or not terminate)

-• If any leasehold improvements are expected to have a significant remaining value, the Company is typically reasonably certain extend (or not terminate).
+• If any leasehold improvements are expected to have a significant remaining value, the Company is typically reasonably certain extend (or not terminate)

-• Otherwise, the Company considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset.
+• Otherwise, the Company considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset

 Most extension options in premises leases have not been included in the lease liability, because the contract does not give the Company sole right to extend the lease but the same is subject to mutual consideration between the lessor and the Company.